nkhare/container-orchestration/mesos/README.md

 ![Mesos Arch](http://mesos.apache.org/assets/img/documentation/architecture-example.jpg)

-## How Kubernetes satisfies Container Orchestration requirements
+## How Mesos Marathon satisfies Container Orchestration requirements

 ### Multiple Nodes to be part of a cluster
 Mesos Master and slave